zjael/proxy-balancer/README.md

   // Time in milli-seconds, until the proxy list will be updated.
   poolExpired: 1 * 60 * 1000,

   // Max concurrent requests at once.
+Set to null for infinite
   maxConcurrent: 15,

   // Minimum time between each request in milli-seconds.